San Diego Wave FC's New Goal: Shatter the NWSL Single-Game Attendance Record

 “These are players that I’m confident will be competing next summer for a world championship,” says Ellis, who won world titles as the National Team head coach and certainly knows what she’s talking about on this topic.
 “Here you get to see them right out the gate, locally.
 We’ve got Olympic gold medalists, world champions, and there’s nothing like seeing these players up close and personal.”

 Every match at Torero Stadium has been sold out and Ellis is quick to thank USD for being a partner.
-But it’s the smallest venue in the NWSL, so the Wave are 7th in the league in attendance.
+But it’s the smallest venue in the NWSL, so the Wave is the 7th in the league in attendance.
 They’re about to flip that in a big way.
-On September 17 the Wave move into Snapdragon Stadium, and Mission Valley’s new facility is not just a gridiron garden.
+On Sept.
+17, the Wave will move into Snapdragon Stadium, and Mission Valley’s new facility is not just a gridiron garden.

 Local

 Snapdragon can seat 32,000 for soccer, making it the largest stadium in the NWSL, and Wave FC has an ambitious goal for the opener.
 The current single-game attendance record is 25,218, set by Portland.
-The Wave want to break that in their first match in Mission Valley.
+The Wave wants to break that record in their first match in Mission Valley.

 With this club you don’t just get a ticket and an exciting match.
 If you want, you’ll probably end up with a pretty cool souvenir.